 Lucky houseplant lovers who learn how to care for air plants properly are often gifted with blooms from their air plants.
 Most species of Tillandsia bloom only once in their life.
 Blooms spikes can be pink, purple, white, orange, red, or yellow, and typically occur in late winter or spring.

-Sometime around the time of bloom, air plants also produce offsets, or young daughter plants.
+Sometime around the time of bloom, air plants also produce offsets, or young daughter plants called pups.
 Separate these offsets from the mother plant by twisting or cutting them off.
 Move the young offset to a new location when it’s about half the size of the mother plant.

 As you now see, just because air plants are considered low maintenance doesn’t mean you can completely ignore them.
 Proper air plant care is essential to enjoying these unique little plants for many years to come.